Libensemble/ensemble_agent/README.md

 </details>

-Please report (e.g., via Issues or [support options](https://libensemble.readthedocs.io/en/main/introduction.html#resources)) if you have a KEY setup that does not work with the agent.
+Please [report](#support) if you have a KEY setup that does not work with the agent.

 ## Setup